 Timeline depends on scope.
 Typical durations:

-• Full-scope enterprise engagement (network, web, mobile, internal, social engineering): 2 to 4 weeks
+- Full-scope enterprise engagement (external, web, mobile, API, internal network): 2 to 4 weeks

 Pricing is scoped to your environment.
 Contact us for a tailored quote.
 We will scope the engagement, provide a fixed-price proposal, and deliver within an agreed timeline.
 See our guide to penetration testing costs in Rwanda for what factors affect pricing.